2001 Torneo Descentralizado

-The 2001 Torneo Descentralizado, was the 85th season of the top category of Peruvian football (soccer).
+The 2001 Torneo Descentralizado was the 85th season of the top category of Peruvian football (soccer).
 It was played by 12 teams.
 The national champion was Alianza Lima.

-Competition modus
+Competition format

 The national championship was divided into two half-year tournaments, the Torneo Apertura and the Torneo Clausura.
 Each was played on a home-and-away round-robin basis.
 The winners of each tournament played for the national title in a two-legged final.
-Should the same team have won both tournaments, they would have been automatic champions.
+If the same team won both tournaments, they would be automatic champions.

 Qualification to CONMEBOL's Copa Libertadores was won by each tournament winner and the winner of a play-off between the teams that placed second in each tournament.
-The bottom team on the aggregate table was relegated, while the eleventh placed team played a relegation/promotion play-off against the winner of the Segunda División (Second Division).
+The bottom team on the aggregate table was relegated, while the eleventh-placed team played a relegation/promotion play-off against the winner of the Segunda División (Second Division).